On day 184 of my 366-day self-care challenge, I explored setting boundaries as an act of self-care.

-Before I continue further, though, it’s important to point out that I am taking complete ownership of this experience.
-Had I been more clear about my expectations at the outset of the project, ensuring that those expectations were formally outlined in the contract, this situation could have been avoided altogether.
+I’m taking complete ownership of this experience, though.
+Had I been clearer about my expectations up front, ensuring that my expectations were formally outlined in a contract, this situation could have been avoided altogether.

-Instead, I learned the value of setting boundaries–the hard way.
+But instead I learned the value of setting boundaries, albeit the hard way.

-This experience helped me realize that I need to be more diligent about minimizing ambiguity–asking more questions, conducting more research, reading the fine details more carefully.
-(In hindsight, a “not to exceed” line item in the contract would have made all the difference.)
+This experience also helped me realize that I need to be more diligent about minimizing ambiguity in all of my interactions – by asking more questions, conducting more research, reading the details more carefully.
+(In hindsight, a “not to exceed” line item in the contract would likely have made all the difference.)

-- I must admit that I was pleased with the outcome of the project.
+- Overall, I was pleased with the outcome of the project.
 The firm delivered what they said they would.
 They delivered it on time.
 And the final product was solid.

-- The experience allowed me an opportunity to express myself in an honest, kind, yet constructive way.
-This kind of expression isn’t always an easy thing to do.
-In fact, it was pretty uncomfortable.
-But it was important to me that I conveyed my concerns, especially since it’s unlikely that I will ever use them again in the future.
+- The experience allowed me an opportunity to express myself in a kind, constructive way.
+Quite honestly, that kind of honest expression isn’t a comfortable thing to do, but it was important to convey my concerns, especially since it’s unlikely I’ll ever use them again in the future.

 - It taught me the importance of setting boundaries.

-The truth is, these kinds of life lessons are messy, and while none of us really want to learn the hard way, the intensity of those lessons are usually strong enough to last a lifetime.
+The truth is, life lessons can be messy and expensive.
+None of us really want to learn the hard way, but the intense lessons seem to be more deeply imprinted in our memory.

-What life lessons have you learned about setting boundaries?
+What life lessons have you learned around setting boundaries?